benson338/Git-Cheat-Sheet/README.md

 > diff of what is staged but not yet committed

-`git stash`

-> stash the changes in a dirty working directory away.
-Use git stash when you want to record the current state of the working directory and the index, but want to go back to a clean working directory

-`git stash list`

-> list stack-order of stashed file changes

-`git stash pop`
+`git reset`

-> write working from top of stash stack
+> reset staging area to match most recent commit, but leave the working directory unchanged

-`git stash drop`
+`git reset --hard`

-> discard the changes from top of stash stack
+> reset staging area and working directory to match most recent commit and overwrites all changes in the working directory

 `git log --all --graph --decorate`